Unit 9: History of Life

 Topic

 This unit covers life's origins, which encompasses many topics.
 The BJU textbook does so from a biblical viewpoint, and the AP curriculum does so from a secular viewpoint.
-We learn both viewpoints so we can be good citizens and communicate with others in a reasonable manner.
+We learn both viewpoints so we can communicate with others in a reasonable manner.
 Please be respectful of others as we cover the topic.

 The Big Idea